KunyiLiu/k8sedge-sre-agent/README.md

 * Uses TSG playbooks (Troubleshooting Guides) as RAG context

-* Keeps humans in control by requiring explicit approval before each diagnostic action
+* Keeps humans in control by requiring explicit approval before handing off the solution stage and unsure state

 * Produces a clear root cause analysis and recommended fix